Doctor of Medicine / Master of Science in Clinical Investigation

 To earn both degrees, students must complete the required classroom and clinical coursework for the MD degree and 18 additional credit hours of Clinical Investigation course work, as well as the practicum and thesis.

-For MD/MACI students, the 32 credits required for the MACI are fulfilled as follows:
+For MD/MSCI students, the 32 credits required for the MSCI are fulfilled as follows:

-- MD/MACI students earn 14 credits toward the MACI for completing designated courses required for their MD degree.
+- MD/MSCI students earn 14 credits toward the MSCI for completing designated courses required for their MD degree.
 The cost for these 14 credits is covered by medical school tuition; there is no additional cost.

-- The other 18 credits toward the MACI degree are as follows:
+- The other 18 credits toward the MSCI degree are as follows:

 - Designing Clinical Research Studies - 4 credits

 - Regulatory and Compliance Issues in Clinical Research – 4 credits